coheigea/testcases/apache/camel/camel-ssh/README.md

 SCP.

 This test uses the Apache Camel File component to take XML files from src/test/resources/scp_data.
-These files are then copied using SCP to a file on the SSH server (target/storage) using the camel-jsch component.
+These files are then copied using SCP to a directory on the SSH server (target/storage) using the camel-jsch component.

+2) SFTPTest

+This test uses the Camel FTP component.
+The SSH server for this test supports SFTP.

+This test uses the Apache Camel File component to take XML files from src/test/resources/scp_data.
+These files are then copied using SFTP to a directory on the SSH server (target/storage_sftp) using the camel-ftp component.